tossu/bus-stop-api/README.md

 Simple API that serves Kortepohja's bus times.

+Idea of this application is to provide bus information for ESP32 board that show information in waveshare e-ink monitor.

-Run application and go to localhost:300 and you get something like this:
+Run application and go to `http://localhost:300` and you get something like this:

 ```
      BUSSIAIKATAULUT

    22:46|18K 00:16|18